Structural insulators and promotors in networks under generic problem-solving dynamics

 \section{Methods}

-In this paper, we investigate heuristics that can solve the graph coloring problem.
-In this problem from graph theory, the goal is to assign colors to the vertices of a graph such that no two adjacent vertices have the same color.
-The minimal number of colors that are needed to color a network in this way is known as the \textit{chromatic number} $\chi$ of the graph.
-In this section, we explain how we generate graphs with a given chromatic number, introduce different heuristics, and present a genetic algorithm that we use to generate networks with specific properties.
+We investigate heuristics that can solve the graph coloring problem based on local decisions.
+In this problem from \textit{graph theory}, the goal is to assign colors to the vertices of a graph such that no two adjacent vertices have the same color.
+The minimum number of colors that are needed to color a network in this way is known as the \textit{chromatic number} $\chi$ of the graph.
+In this section, we explain how we generate graphs with a given chromatic number, introduce different local decision heuristics, and present a genetic algorithm that we use to generate networks with specific properties.